NI-MeasurementLink-Plug-Ins/pcba-fct/src/NIDmmDCRmsMeasurement/README.md

-## NI-DMM DC RMS Voltage Measurement
+## NI-DMM DC RMS Measurement

-This example performs DC voltage RMS measurement using NI DMM.
+This example performs DC RMS measurement using NI DMM.

 Select the waveform function and range.